Feline Follies: Production

 The film was produced by the Pat Sullivan Studio of New York City, owned by the Australian animator Pat Sullivan.
 It is a matter of dispute whether to attribute the film and Felix's creation to Sullivan himself, or to Otto Messmer, the studio's lead animator.
 Messmer's claim to have been the sole creator of Felix has parallels in animation history.
 Ub Iwerks claimed that he created Mickey Mouse, instead of studio owner Walt Disney.
 Grim Natwick claimed that he created Betty Boop, instead of studio owner Max Fleischer.

-In the 1970s interviews, Messmer claimed that the Pat Sullivan Studio was overly busy in 1919.
+In 1970s interviews, Messmer claimed that the Pat Sullivan Studio was overly busy in 1919.
 When Paramount Pictures demanded an extra film to be produced, Pat Sullivan did not have enough time to work on it.
 He reportedly assigned the film's production to Messmer, who served as the film's only animator.
 Messmer claimed to have created the entire film within his own home, instead of the studio office.

 Feline Follies was not the first short film by the Pat Sullivan Studio to feature a black cat as a protagonist.
 The studio's first cat-themed animated film was The Tail of Thomas Kat (1917), currently a lost film.
 The earlier's short protagonist was called "Thomas Kat".
 In Feline Follies, Felix appears under a similar alias: "Master Tom".
 Black cats were also a recurring element in a film series by the Pat Sullivan Studio, the Charlie or Charley series.
 The series was based on the screen persona of then-popular actor Charlie Chaplin.
 A black cat identical in design to Felix in Feline Follies had appeared in promotional materials for the animated short How Charlie Captured the Kaiser (August 1918).
 The cat was given its own scene in the subsequent short Charlie in the Farm (1919).
 The main visual gag from this scene was then re-used in Feline Follies.
 This suggests that Felix may have slowly evolved from these precursors, instead of first appearing in Feline Follies.